Coras (spider)

 Coras is a genus of funnel weavers first described by Eugène Simon in 1898.
 It has fifteen described species that occur in eastern North America from Nova Scotia south to Florida.
 They can be readily distinguished from other genera in the subfamily by their anterior median eyes being larger than the anterior lateral eyes, whereas in other genera the reverse is true, along with a number of more technical reproductive features.
 The type species is Coras medicinalis (so named because its web was used in medicine).

-These spiders are frequently found at or near ground level, or in cellars of houses, where they construct small and rather messy sheet webs on the ground and attached to nearby more elevated things.
+These spiders are frequently found at or near ground level, or in cellars of houses, where they construct small and rather messy sheet webs on the ground and attached to nearby more elevated items.
 These webs are small in area and are connected to tubular retreats.

-The middle eyes in the lower or front row are as large as or larger than the eyes that flank them on the outside.
+The middle eyes in the lower or front row are as large as, or larger than, the eyes that flank them on the outside.
 The epigynum has projections at its forward corners.
 The legs have indistinct gray rings.